 In order to maximize accomplishments and make projects feasible, CDBG funds often must be combined with other funding sources.
-The following summarizes the amount of funds leveraged in FY21 that we were able to document.
+The following summarizes the amount of funds leveraged in FY22 that we were able to document.

-- The three First Time Homebuyer participants leveraged \$878,457 from lending institutions for mortgages. - The Salem Main Streets Program leveraged \$123,982 from state/local funds, private funds and event fees to cover costs. - The NSCDC Small Business Engagement Program leveraged \$130,000 of its general unrestricted revenue. - Two businesses assisted with CDBG-CV funds also received other federal funding (\$3,000 total). - Planning and administration funds leveraged \$758,601.65 in City funds for salary and benefit costs for all DPCD staff. - The Salem Historical Commission guidelines planning and administration project received matching Survey & Planning funds from Massachusetts Historical Commission of \$27,835. - Most of the public service agencies funded use CDBG funds as a portion of their overall activity budgets.
-Based on leveraged funds reports provided by each agency at the end of the program year, the amount leveraged is \$2,099,088.71.86 in other federal, state, private or other funds. - Public services funded with CDBG-CV funds leveraged \$823,108.38 in federal, state/local and private funds and donations.
+- The three First Time Homebuyer participants leveraged \$862,720 from lending institutions for mortgages. - The Salem Main Streets Program leveraged \$193,767.00 from state/local funds, private funds and event fees to cover costs. - The NSCDC Small Business Engagement Program leveraged \$85,000 from private funds. - Planning and administration funds leveraged \$810,465.23 in City funds for salary and benefit costs for all DPCD staff. - The Salem Historical Commission guidelines planning and administration project received matching Survey & Planning funds from Massachusetts Historical Commission of \$27,835. - Most of the public service agencies funded use CDBG funds as a portion of their overall activity budgets.
+Based on leveraged funds reports provided by each agency at the end of the program year, the amount leveraged is \$2,565,609.70 in other federal, state, private or other funds. - Public services funded with CDBG-CV funds leveraged \$322,438.00 in federal, state/local and private funds and donations.